Trophy Maine Deer Hunts

 - Wake up early, get gear ready.

-- Eat breakfast in main lodge or your camp.
+- Eat breakfast in main lodge.
 Pack a lunch.

 - Get dressed after breakfast to minimize scent on hunting clothes.